Khongchai/web-spirograph/README.md

 Here's the **boilerplate**, paste this in an html file.

 The boilerplate this time is quite a lot.
 Ignore them and focus on the _TODO_ section at the bottom.
-They'll let us focus only on drawing the lines.
+They'll help us focus only on drawing the lines.

 ```html
 <!DOCTYPE html>